 Requests 7 through 11

-The Enron Entities will produce its public filings for the period requested with respect to financial data.
-EPMI, ESSI, and Portland General will provide to the Commission electronic transaction data for the purchase and sale of energy delivered which includes economic data.
-We anticipate producing public filings regarding financial data on October 13, 2000 and the transaction data in the second wave of document productions.
+The Enron Entities will produce public filings for the period requested with respect to financial data.
+In response to other Requests, EPMI, EES, and Portland General will provide to the Commission electronic transaction data (the “Transaction Documents”) for the purchase and sale of energy, which information includes economic data.
+We anticipate producing public filings regarding financial data on October 13, 2000 and the Transaction Documents in the second wave of document productions.

 GENERATING DOCUMENTS